rehdi93/ColorQuery/readme.md

 ![app picture](github/app1.png)

-To get a color, click anywhere in the panel (Shown as a red dot).
+To get a color, click anywhere in the panel (Shown in red).
+You will see the color preview below change.

 ![app picture click](github/Inkedapp1_LI.jpg)

+Press `Ctrl+C` to copy the selected color to the clipboard.

-To refresh the panel, click the refresh button, or press ´F5´
+To refresh the panel, click the refresh button, or press ´F5´.

 ## Credits

-Icon is from the VS2017 Image Library
+Icon is from the VS2017 Image Library.